 Learn Nigerian Laws.com is a free legal awareness initiative of Sabi Law Foundation.
 Learn Nigerian Laws.com is designed to improve access to justice in Nigeria, through free legal awareness using social media and offline tools.
 We are Nigeria’s first solely Public Legal Education Initiative.

-With our passionate team, we provide free legal awareness and advisory support on rights and laws, to persons in Nigeria including women, children.
+With our passionate team, we provide free legal awareness on rights and laws, to persons in Nigeria including women, children.
 We have special interest on disadvantaged and vulnerable persons/groups (Students/Youth, Women/Children, Widows, Divorcees, Single Mothers, Dis-inherited Women, Persons Living With Disability, HIV and Persons Living in Rural Areas).

 Our amazing team is a network of passionate lawyers, law lecturers, ICT experts, M&E specialists, social workers, students, law enthusiasts and volunteers.

 What We Do:

 We improve access to justice in Nigeria through social media and offline tools.
 We offer free legal awareness through our free daily law tips, articles, radio/tv shows, video challenges, lectures/training and expose obscure/new legislations.
 We use dedicated website (www.LearnNigerianLaws.com), radio station, bloggers, active public accounts/groups on Facebook, Instagram, Twitter and WhatsApp.
 Our members and followers/readers are empowered to understand their rights, enforce them and demand accountability from justice institutions and other stakeholders.